-Richard is a PhD student in the Department of Communication at UCSB and lab manager for the Media Neuroscience Lab.
-Richard is particularly interested in video games, virtual worlds, and other forms of interactive media.
-As a member of the Media Neuroscience Lab, Richard explores human communication phenomena from neuroscientific and evolutionary perspectives.
-Richard is currently investigating the cognitive demand and neural correlates associated with Flow experiences resulting from media use.
+I am a PhD student in the Department of Communication at UCSB and lab manager for the Media Neuroscience Lab.
+Broadly speaking, I am interested in applying neuroscientific and evolutionary perspectives to investigate human communication phenomena.
+More specifically, I am interested in how the brain processes interactive media such as video games and virtual reality.
+Accordingly, I am currently investigating the cognitive demand and neural correlates associated with Flow experiences resulting from media use.
 Other areas of inquiry include how evolutionarily derived motivations shape media selection and usage.
-Before attending UCSB, Richard held several corporate research positions at companies such as Nissan North America, The Walt Disney Company, and Lieberman Research Worldwide.
-Richard received his BS in Business Administration with an emphasis in Marketing and a minor in Economics from California Polytechnic State University San Luis Obispo.
+Before attending UCSB, I held several corporate research positions at companies such as Nissan North America, The Walt Disney Company, and Lieberman Research Worldwide.

 Download my current curriculum vitae.